 - people with autoimmune disorders, such as lupus;

 - those who have had surgery to remove the spleen;

 - pregnant women and their unborn or newborn babies; and

 - those with a history of problematic use of alcohol or drugs.

 If you belong to a high-risk group of people, it is safest to eat fruits and vegetables that are cooked, especially if they have been grown in or on the ground.
 Follow the steps below to lower your risk of getting sick.

 What are some tips to prepare fruits and vegetables safely?

-There are several things that you can take to help prevent food-borne illness when eating fresh fruits and vegetables.
+TThere are several ways you can take to help prevent food-borne illness when eating fresh fruits and vegetables.

 - Shop for fruits and vegetables at stores and markets that keep them apart from raw foods such as meat, poultry and seafood.
 There may be germs in the juices of raw food that can make you sick.